Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

-\item Predictive Maintenance: Traditionally, predictive maintenance tasks, e.g., for detecting and preemptively solving the impending failures that a system might face, are performed on the cloud.
-Notably, TinyML makes it possible to perform predictive maintenance procedures over an MCU-based sensor device.
-For instance, authors in \cite{10.1007/978-3-031-08337-2_6} implemented TinyML to perform anomalous behavior detection tasks over the sound recordings of the ToyADMOS dataset \cite{koizumi2019toyadmos}, where spectrograms (images generated from audio) are provided as input to the TinyML model.
+TinyML allows performing predictive maintenance procedures, e.g., for detecting and preemptively solving the impending failures that a system might face, over an MCU-based sensor device rather than on the cloud.
+For instance, authors in \cite{10.1007/978-3-031-08337-2_6} implemented TinyML to perform anomalous behavior detection tasks over the sound recordings of the ToyADMOS dataset \cite{koizumi2019toyadmos}, where spectrograms (images generated from audio) are used as input.
 It is shown that optimizing the audio sampling rate used to form a spectrogram can lead to a decrement in the spectrogram dimensions, which further leads to a reduced INFT, required memory, and EC.
 In addition, \cite{bn2022prema} introduces TinyML for detecting various kinds of faults in a solenoid valve, which is an electro-mechanical actuator.
 Here, the transient response of the drive current of the solenoid valve is used as input to the TinyML model.
 This encapsulates information about the solenoid valve's electro-mechanical action, from which predictions about the present working condition can be made.

-\item Tiny Robots: Legged robots use imitation learning \cite{peng2020learning} along with RL to learn their walking gaits.
+Finally, TinyML is appealing for realizing tiny robots.
+Note that legged robots use imitation learning \cite{peng2020learning} and RL to learn their walking gaits.
 However, such procedures are not functional for tiny robots, which are low-cost resource-constrained robots that can potentially be used in search $\&$ rescue operations, military reconnaissance, space robotics, and routine equipment monitoring \cite{neuman2022tiny}.
-To address this, authors in \cite{jabbour2022closing} proposed exploiting TinyML techniques, such as graph freezing and float$16$ quantization, to shrink the trained walking gaits of the neural network (NN) model size by $8 \times$.
+To address this, authors in \cite{jabbour2022closing} proposed exploiting TinyML techniques, such as graph freezing and float$16$ quantization, to shrink the trained walking gaits of the NN MDS by $8 \times$.
 Graph freezing made all NN variables constant and float$16$ quantization changed the floating point weights from 32-bit to 16-bit.